Nerwyn/android-tv-card/README.md

 ### Autofill and Haptics

 When creating custom actions, the card editor will autofill fields using information set in the general tab.
 This can be disabled by toggling `Autofill` off.
 This value can also be set at the custom remote element level.
-Haptics can be similarly toggled globally or for individual custom remote elements.
+Haptics can be similarly toggled globally or for individual custom remote elements and are enabled by default.

 ### Other